 Communication, Education & Public Awareness

-Faced with this complexity, the Conference of the Parties has increasingly turned to a practical programme of work for CEPA, with a focus on implementation of a few focused instruments and campaigns to act as pilot projects.
+Faced with this complexity, the Conference of the Parties (COP) has increasingly turned to practical approaches for CEPA, with a focus on the implementation of a limited number of targeted instruments and campaigns that can act as pilot initiatives.
 From these experiences, national and regional programmes will be created.
-The short list of priority activities from decision VIII 6 is designed, during the current biennium, to provide examples of such activities that can be duplicated across regions.
 Toolkits, workshops and activities are part of this.

 One of the main instruments for CEPA is the International Day for Biological Diversity, which is celebrated every year on 22 May.